 *This quote has recently been updated due to changes in Sky Sports leadership

-Sky is Europe’s leading media and entertainment company and is proud to be part of the Comcast group.
+Sky is Europe’s leading media and entertainment company and is proud to be part of Comcast Corporation.
 Across six countries, we connect our 24 million customers to the best entertainment, sports, news, arts and to our own award-winning original content.

 Our technology, including the market leading Sky Q, connects people to everything they love – with entertainment from Sky TV, Netflix, Disney+, Amazon Prime Video and BBC iPlayer and apps like Spotify, YouTube, BBC Sounds, Highbrow, Fiit, and more, in one place, easy.
 Our streaming service, NOW TV, brings viewers all the enjoyment of Sky with the flexibility of a contract-free service.